scds/ola2012/slides/scds/one/03_nick.md

 !SLIDE center
 ![img/RichFu.png](img/RichFu.png)
-I am an odd duck.
+I am odd.

 !SLIDE center
 ![img/ConflictingEmotions.png](img/ConflictingEmotions.png)
 I don't really fit in anywhere, but I fit in everywhere?

 .notes A position like mine does not fit perfectly into any single traditional library department.
 I like to joke that I have a lot of feet since I have a foot in nearly every department.
 I have a natural connection to IT given the tech behind most of what I do.
 But, at its heart, digital collections/preservation is just another form of collection development.
-I've bounced around a few departments over my time at Mac, but I think I have finally found a home in the centre.
-It is the best possible scenario at this point.
+I've bounced around a few departments (IT -> Research Collections -> Collections -> IT -> SCDS) over my time at Mac.
+But I think I have finally found a home in the centre.
+It is the best possible scenario at this point, and now I'm going to tell you why.

 !SLIDE bullets incremental
 # INFRASTRUCTURE #